zed-alpha/shadow-gadgets/README.md

 - [Miscellanea](#miscellanea)
 </details>

-### Overview

-Nobody wants to mess with a whole library for such small issues that should've been handled already in the native framework and its support packages, so these tools have been designed to be as simple and familiar as possible.
+Nobody wants to mess with a whole library for such small issues that should've been handled already in the native framework or supporting packages, so these tools have been designed to be as simple and familiar as possible.

 ```kotlin